divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 conda activate fusesoc
 # launch the simulation using the following command
 fusesoc --cores-root cores/ run --target sim nanorv32-wb-soc-mtvec
-# After running the simulation you will see the following message, indicating that you have at least the simulation tools working properly
+# After running the simulation, you will see the following message, indicating that you have at least the simulation tools working properly

 nmon commands:
  q - quit